Put Your Life Where Your Mouth Is

 - Jn.
 14:26 The Holy Spirit will teach you all things.

 - Jn.
 16:13 The Spirit of truth (clearly the Holy Spirit in context) will guide you into all truth.

 But then if you're a believer but not a truth seeker, you have no reason to care if the Holy Spirit guides you to truth or not.
-Just claim to believe everything the Bible says, with all the rational copouts necessary to justify your interpretation of it, and assume that whatever you think is what the Holy Spirit led you to think.
+Just claim to believe everything the Bible says, with all the hermeneutic gymnastics necessary to justify your interpretation of it, and assume that whatever you think is what the Holy Spirit led you to think.

 If, however, you're a Bible believing Christian truth seeker, have you asked Jesus to communicate with you via the Holy Spirit?
-Specifically have you asked for guidance on what to do, and for correction if you're wrong about something?
+More specifically, have you asked for guidance on what to do, and for correction if you're wrong about something important?
 If not, why not?
 Are you afraid?
 Afraid that he might not communicate?
 Or even more afraid that he might?
 Scripturalist Christians have many reasons for dodging Holy Spirit communication.Scripturalist objection #1: